 How Is It Done?

 Mole removal is a simple kind of surgery.
-Normally your doctor will do it in his office, clinic, or a hospital outpatient center.
-He’ll likely choose one of two ways:
+Normally your doctor will do it in their office, clinic, or a hospital outpatient center.
+They’ll likely choose one of two ways:

 - Surgical excision.
 Your doctor will numb the area.
-He’ll use a scalpel or a sharp, circular blade to cut out the mole and some healthy skin around it.
-He’ll stitch the skin closed.
+They’ll use a scalpel or a sharp, circular blade to cut out the mole and some healthy skin around it.
+They’ll stitch the skin closed.

 - Surgical shave.
 This is done more often on smaller moles.
 After numbing the area, your doctor will use a small blade to shave off the mole and some tissue beneath it.
 Stitches aren’t usually needed.